kgrid/kgrid-site/docs/tutorial/openapi/overview.md

 ```
 ### Request Body
 The requestBody keyword describes the body content and media type.
-KO Services use json inputs.
-The json format is defined in the _input_ scheme components section of the  document.
+KO Service use json inputs.
+The json format is defined in the _input_ scheme components section of the  definition.
 ```yaml

 ...